vitessio/website/content/en/docs/24.0/reference/vreplication/vstream.md

 This replaces the `in_order` hint (e.g. `"in_order:REPLICA,PRIMARY"`) previously used to specify tablet type order [during source tablet selection](../tablet_selection/).

+##### TransactionChunkSize

+**Type** int64 (bytes)\
+**Default** 134217728 (128MB)

+Transaction chunk threshold in bytes.
+When a transaction exceeds this size, VTGate will acquire a lock to ensure contiguous, non-interleaved delivery (BEGIN...ROW...COMMIT sent sequentially without mixing events from other shards).
+Events are still chunked to prevent OOM.
+Transactions smaller than this threshold are sent without locking for better parallelism.

 ### RPC Response

 The [`VStream` gRPC](https://pkg.go.dev/vitess.io/vitess/go/vt/vtgate/vtgateconn#VTGateConn.VStream) returns